Phlarx/chip/README.md

 # Chip
 Chip is a language that processes streams of bytes in a manner not dissimilar to an integrated circuit.
 A Chip circuit is a 3-dimensional specification; most computation occurring in 2-dimensions, with pins to allow layers to interact.
 Each element interacts with its von Neumann neighborhood (that is, no diagonals) according to specific rules, described below.

-Input is processed, byte by byte, and each byte is split into its component bits.
+Input is processed byte by byte, and each byte is split into its component bits.
 All computation in Chip occurs at the bit level, using elements such as an 'and' gate, a half-adder, and a memory cell.
 Output is provided by packing the relevant bits back into a byte, and outputting that value.

 ## Language specification
-A Chip circuit made up of elements found here:
+A Chip circuit is made up of the elements described here:

 | Lexeme     | * | Description
 | --------- | --- | ---